Antisemitism in health care: 20th-century Europe

-The fear of Jewish physicians continued to be stoked in 20th-century Germany; medical educator Hedy Wald noted that the lead-up to the Holocaust featured the persecution and ostracizing of Jewish doctors.
-Under the Vichy government, the Law on the status of Jews was signed by Philippe Pétain.
-These laws provided for a list of occupations from which Jews were barred, including medicine and related fields.
-The French medical journal Concours Médical detailed these measures and regularly published the names of Jewish physicians to prevent them from practicing.
-The Ordre des Médecins was in charge of administering these antisemitic policies in the medical field.
-In Italy, Mussolini evicted Jewish physiologists from their academic chairs while his Racial Laws banished Jews from public, social, and academic life.

 Several medical eponyms connected to Nazi-affiliated doctors were coined and later considered for removal.
 Of the roughly 90,000 physicians who worked in Germany during Nazi rule, some 46,000 were members of the Nazi party.
 Alongside this, according to Michael Kater, in 1937, physicians were seven times as likely as other employed males to join the SS.
 After the end of World War II, United States authorities initiated the Doctors' Trial, where 20 physicians and 3 SS officials were charged for their involvement in the Aktion T4 programme and Nazi human experimentation.
 The trial was held before US military courts.
 Seven of the accused were sentenced to death by hanging, five were sentenced to life imprisonment, four were given prison sentences from 10 to 20 years, and seven were acquitted.
 Reis et al. argued in a 2019 article that learning about how doctors in the Nazi regime became accomplices to genocide can help medical professionals deal with ethical challenges, prejudices, and implicit bias.

 In the 1950s a Soviet-sponsored anti-intellectual and antisemitic campaign was conducted under the fabricated Doctors' Plot, many prominent Soviet physicians, many of whom were Jewish, were accused of plotting to assassinate high-ranking Soviet leaders through medical malpractice.
 Initially sparked by a 1948 letter from a medical worker alleging suspicious diagnoses and treatments, the case gained momentum in 1951 when Ministry of State Security investigator Mikhail Ryumin accused physicians of intentionally killing top officials.
 These charges were part of a broader antisemitic campaign linked to Stalin's earlier purges and power struggles within the Communist Party of the Soviet Union.
 Arrests intensified in 1952, and a major media campaign in 1953 publicly accused the doctors of espionage and medical sabotage on behalf of Western intelligence agencies and Zionist organizations.
 Under torture, prisoners seized in the investigation of the alleged plot were compelled to produce evidence against themselves and their associates.